Instrument of Jesus's crucifixion: Jehovah's Witnesses

 Jehovah's Witnesses believe that Jesus was executed on a simple upright stake, asserting that the cross was promoted as a Christian symbol under the 4th-century emperor Constantine the Great.
 Their New World Translation of the Bible uses the phrase "torture stake" to translate the Greek word σταυρός (stauros) and the term "stake" to translate the Greek word ξύλον (xylon) at Matthew 27:40, Mark 15:30, Luke 23:26, and 1 Peter 2:24–25.

 Archaeology

-The significance of the remains of Jehohanan, a man crucified in Palestine in the 1st century, has been interpreted in different ways, and in any case does not prove that Jesus was executed in the same way.
+The significance of the remains of Jehohanan, a man crucified in Judea in the 1st century, has been interpreted in different ways, and in any case does not prove that Jesus was executed in the same way.

 The Alexamenos graffito, which was once thought to be the earliest surviving pictorial representation of a crucifixion and has been interpreted as mockery of a Christian, shows a cross as an instrument of execution.
 Its date is uncertain: some have posited for it a date as early as 85, but it may be as late as the 3rd century, and even thus prior to AD 300.

 What now appears to be the most ancient surviving image of a Roman crucifixion is a graffito found in a taberna (an inn for wayfarers) in Puteoli, dating from the time of Trajan (98–117) or Hadrian (117–138).
 The cross has the T shape.